With the Century: History

-Kim Il-sung's ideological influences
+Kim Il Sung's ideological influences

-The memoirs suggest that Kim Il-sung was influenced by communism, Christianity, Confucianism, Cheondoism and wide range of other traditions.
-Kim Il-sung was born to a Presbyterian family, even though he downplays their devotion in his memoirs.
-The anti-foreign pro-independence Donghak Movement, founded by a Korean scholar Choe Je-u and influenced by Catholic missionaries, is one of the fascinations of his youth that Kim Il-sung treats at length in the memoirs.
+The memoirs suggest that Kim Il Sung was influenced by communism, Christianity, Confucianism, Cheondoism and wide range of other traditions.
+Kim Il Sung was born to a Presbyterian family, even though he downplays their devotion in his memoirs.
+The anti-foreign pro-independence Donghak Movement, founded by a Korean scholar Choe Je-u and influenced by Catholic missionaries, is one of the fascinations of his youth that Kim Il Sung treats at length in the memoirs.
 The Donghak rebellion served as a model for other contemporary Korean movements combining religion with nationalism.
-Kim Il-sung describes being intrigued by the native Korean Cheondoism movement that evolved from the Donghak rebellion.
+Kim Il Sung describes being intrigued by the native Korean Cheondoism movement that evolved from the Donghak rebellion.
 Cheondoism believes in the idea that all men are equal and bear the spirit of heaven in themselves.

-The memoirs disclose that the Chinese author and Communist Party member Sang Wol (Shang Yue) was Kim Il-sung's teacher in literary matters at private Yuwen Middle School in 1928, where Sang Wol taught for six months.
+The memoirs disclose that the Chinese Communist Party (CCP) member and author Sang Wol (Shang Yue) was Kim Il Sung's teacher in literary matters at private Yuwen Middle School in 1928, where Sang Wol taught for six months.
 This was young Kim's most decisive and the only formal educational influence on his background with both literature and esthetics.
-Sang Wol introduced Kim Il-sung to the classics of Chinese, and Russian literature such as Maxim Gorky's Mother and Enemies.
+Sang Wol introduced Kim Il Sung to the classics of Chinese, and Russian literature such as Maxim Gorky's Mother and Enemies.
 Sang Wol encouraged Kim to become a 'proletarian writer'.
-Outside of school, Kim Il-sung also came into contact with Joseph Stalin's writings.
+Outside of school, Kim Il Sung also came into contact with Joseph Stalin's writings.

-The memoirs reveal the impact of Kim Il-sung's knowledge of religion and scholarship of literary classics and art on the theory of Juche.
+The memoirs reveal the impact of Kim Il Sung's knowledge of religion and scholarship of literary classics and art on the theory of Juche.
 Juche ideology has been interpreted as being similar to Cheondoism, as both think that people are the masters of their own fates.
-Despite the various early religious influences, Kim Il-sung frowned upon the practice of religion, and instead demanded near-religious loyalty and adherence to the militaristic rules that are part of living in North Korea.
+Despite the various early religious influences, Kim Il Sung frowned upon the practice of religion, and instead demanded near-religious loyalty and adherence to the militaristic rules that are part of living in North Korea.
 In the preface of With the Century, Kim writes: "'The people are my God' has been my constant view and motto.
 The principle of Juche, which calls for drawing on the strength of the masses who are the masters of the revolution and construction, is my political creed."